-The internal audit function within the meaning of article 17 §3 of the RREC Law is fulfilled by an external consultant (also referred to as an external internal auditor), who is appointed by means of an agreement on outsourcing the 'internal auditing function', which on 6 September 2017 was extended for an indefinite duration with Mazars Advisory Services bv, with registered office at Manhattan Office Tower, Bolwerklaan 21 box 8, 1210 Brussels, Marcel Thirylaan 77, represented by Ms Cindy Van Humbeeck, director-manager.
-The remuneration paid in 2022 for this audit assignment amounted to €19,200 excluding VAT.
+The internal audit function within the meaning of article 17 §3 of the RREC Law is fulfilled by an external consultant (also referred to as an external internal auditor), who is appointed by means of an agreement on outsourcing the 'internal auditing function', which on 6 September 2017 was extended for an indefinite duration with Mazars Advisory Services by, with registered office at Manhattan Office Tower, Bolwerklaan 21 box 8, 1210 Brussels, Marcel Thirylaan 77, represented by Ms Cindy Van Humbeeck, director-manager.
 This agreement was terminated by the Company and, after observance of a 3-month notice period, expired on 31 January 2023

 To fill the internal audit function during the 2023-2025 financial years, a fixed-term agreement was concluded on 6 December 2022 with BDO Advisory bv, with registered office at rue Stassart 35, 1050 Brussels, represented by Mr Wim Verbelen and effective from 1 February 2023.
+The remuneration paid in 2023 for this audit assignment amounted to €17,600 excluding VAT.